near/cargo-near/README.md

 ```bash
 RUSTFLAGS="your_custom_value" cargo near build non-reproducible-wasm
 ```
-won't result in `"your_custom_value"` affecting the build.
+won't result in `"your_custom_value"` affecting the build — the ambient RUSTFLAGS is stripped to keep builds reproducible.

-`RUSTFLAGS="-Awarnings"` is always used for abi build stage.
-For the wasm build stage the default is `RUSTFLAGS="-C link-arg=-s"`, plus `--cfg near` is **force-appended** to whatever RUSTFLAGS ends up being (the default, or a user override via `--env`).
+`RUSTFLAGS="-Awarnings"` is always used for the abi build stage.
+For the wasm build stage the canonical carrier is `CARGO_ENCODED_RUSTFLAGS` (see below); the default token list is `-C link-arg=-s`, and `--cfg near` is **force-appended** to whatever rustflags end up being applied (the default, or a user override via `--env`).
 The `--cfg near` flag is read by `near-sdk` (5.27+) to select the on-chain host-function path; see [near/near-sdk-rs#1534](https://github.com/near/near-sdk-rs/pull/1534).
-It cannot be dropped by overriding RUSTFLAGS, which prevents contracts from accidentally being built without the host-function path.
+It cannot be dropped by overriding rustflags, which prevents contracts from accidentally being built without the host-function path.

 Logic for concatenating default values of this variable with values from env was removed in